 Medicare

-What do Assistive Technology Practitioner Rehabilitation Counselors do?
+What do Assistive Technology Practitioners and Rehabilitation Counselors do?

-Assistive Technology (AT) Practitioners, such as rehabilitation counselors, use their specialized skills to help individuals with disabilities enhance their daily lives by assessing needs, recommending, and providing training on assistive technologies like speech recognition software or mobility aids.
+Assistive Technology (AT) Practitioners, such as rehabilitation counselors, use their specialized skills to help individuals with disabilities enhance their daily lives by assessing needs, recommending, and providing training on assistive technologies, such as speech recognition software or mobility aids.

 They integrate AT into a broader rehabilitation plan, providing counseling, case management, and vocational support to help clients achieve greater independence in their personal, educational, and professional activities.